valdez-nick/Woo-Plugin/README.md

 A plugin that integrates [Sift](https://sift.com) fraud detection into your WooCommerce store

+## Notes from Nick
+This plugin is kinda fudged and needs a lot of adjusting for the modern usage of Sift.
+The API endpoints are using a CURL format and utilizing v204.
+This also applies decisions with the deprecated Labels API so that needs to be swapped out as well.

 ## Installation

 This plugin can be installed directly from the WordPres store.